 Below is a complete schedule of the panel discussions and participants.
 Following the events, we will add links to further AC coverage of happenings taking place at the Canon Creative Studio.

 FRIDAY, JANUARY 25

 Presented by AFI Conservatory Join the AFI Conservatory for an engaging discussion with women filmmakers, how they got there, and what can be done to add to their ranks.
 Panel features AFI alumnae filmmakers and is moderated by Lauren Ludwig, Director, AFI Directing Workshop for Women.

 PANEL | Shining a Light on Lenses

 With so many lenses available, the creative options are endless.
 So how do you find the right glass to craft your look?
 Top cinematographers Graham Willoughby (Toni Morrison: The Pieces I Am), Robert Muratore (MEMORY - The Origins of Alien), and Edd Lukas (David Crosby: Croz Was Here) share insight into their selection process.
-You can watch the discussion here:
+You can read a full report on this event here or watch the discussion here:

 Magic Hour co-hosted by AFI Conservatory

 Kick off the Festival right at this fun evening celebrating AFI Conservatory alumni.